maartenba/maartenba.github.io/src/data/blog/2009-05-20-aspnet-mvc-domain-routing.md

     "{controller}/{action}/{id}",    // URL with parameters
     new { language = "en", controller = "Home", action = "Index", id = "" }  // Parameter defaults
 ));

 ```

-<h2>HtmlHelper extension methods</h2>
+## HtmlHelper extension methods

-<p>Since we do not want all URLs generated by <em>HtmlHelper</em> <em>ActionLink</em> to be using full URLs, the first thing we’ll add is some new <em>ActionLink</em> helpers, containing a boolean flag whether you want full URLs or not.
+Since we do not want all URLs generated by *HtmlHelper* *ActionLink* to be using full URLs, the first thing we’ll add is some new *ActionLink* helpers, containing a boolean flag whether you want full URLs or not.
 Using these, you can now add a link to an action as follows:

 ```csharp
 <%= Html.ActionLink("About", "About", "Home", true)%>

 ```

-<p>Not too different from what you are used to, no?</p>
+Not too different from what you are used to, no?

-<p>Here’s a snippet of code that powers the above line of code:
+Here’s a snippet of code that powers the above line of code:

 ```csharp
 public static class LinkExtensions